BuildStormTechnologies/stm32_bootloader_library/README.md

   ```` sh
   stm32UpdateTool-win.exe <COMxx>
   ````
-3. Use the below commands for flashing teh bootloader and application.
+3. Use the below commands for flashing the bootloader and application.
   ![image](images/stm32_tool_info.png)

 4. Testing Bootloader